 That is individual to each person.
 Depending on what you bring to therapy and what changes/ differences you would to make in your life.

 Can I talk about anything?

 Yes.
-In the therapeutic relationship I offer professional boundaries, safe, confidential and non-judgmental space, where you can discuss anything, no matter how shameful or strange it may feel.
+In the therapeutic relationship I offer professional boundaries, safe, confidential and non-judgmental space, where you can discuss anything, no matter how uncomfortable it may feel.

 What is the benefit of using the creative arts in therapy?

-The arts ( art, clay, sandplay, postcards, music, poetry, drama, puppetry, movement) offer safe and contained way how to express and process feelings, which can sometimes be difficult to articulate or find the right words for.
+The arts ( art, clay, sand play, postcards, music, poetry, drama, puppetry, body movement) offer safe and contained way how to express and process feelings, which can sometimes be difficult to articulate or find the right words for.

 Do I have to use the arts?

 No. It is entirely up to you whether you choose to use any arts media to support your work in therapy.